wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 ```

 The first set of execution settings specify defaults for all LLM providers.
 The second
-set of execution settings are only valid for an LLM provider I registered with a service
+set of execution settings are only valid for an LLM provider we registered with a service
 ID `azure_openai`.

-When creating a kernel, I can add a chat completion service with a Service ID.
+When creating a kernel, we can add a chat completion service with a Service ID.
 Here's
 the code to do so:

 ```csharp